ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

     The grand scheme below *doesn't* replace adding these core modules back in to the standard library.
 The legacy formats will be around for a good while yet (assuming they ever get replaced at all) and solid infrastructure for reading and writing them will be essential.
+See the section discussing `Near Term`_ efforts.

 I'm not one of the distutils2 maintainers, but I decided to start writing this up anyway to help ensure we don't get a repeat of what happened with